 Adding a Domain

-After the user enters the domain and clicks the Save button, they'll be redirected to the next step, which shows a hash string that will need to be added to their domain's provider configuration in order to be verified later.
+Click the 'add domain' option in the SSO slider.
+Add your company domain; click 'save and continue' when finished.
+A pop up will appear to allow you to copy the record.
+Copy the hash string that needs to be added to your domain's provider configuration in order to be verified later.
 This is the DNS record, a TXT type, for you to add to your SSO configuration.
-Copy and save this record name for adding to your SSO configuration.
-Do this step before verifying your domain:
+Do this step before verifying your domain.

 Verifying a Domain

-In order to disable a domain, the user should click on the Disable button in the domain list:
+To disable a domain, click on the 'disable' button in the domain list.

 Enabling a Single Sign-On Configuration

-A Single Sign-On configuration can be activated by switching the toggle in the table.
-Under the Enabled column, select the slider to enable:
+The SSO can be activated by switching the enable toggle on in the table.

-If the user wants to test it, they should open the configuration by selecting the Provider name on the left to open the configuration.
-Next, scroll down to the domain below "Add and Verify Domains".
-From there, the user should click on the Test login icon and try it out.
+If you would like to test the SSO, open the configuration by selecting the provider name to open the configuration.
+Next, scroll down to the domain; from there, click on the 'test login' icon and try it out.

 Renewing your Certificate